Amruthatech23/Smart-notes/README.md

 For suggestions or feedback:
 GitHub: https://github.com/Amruthatech23

-Thank you for using Smart Notes!
+Thank you for visiting Smart Notes!